KrispyKhang/Khangs-Password-Generator/README.md

 ## Summary
 * HTML, CSS, & Javascript were used to create this Password Generator Site.
 * This module 3 assignment emphasizes the use case of Javascript on making a webpage have purpose and function.
-* See screen shots below for the finished product.
+* See screenshots below for the finished product.

 ## Features
  * A Generate button: